-As previously disclosed in Note 3 - Acquisitions, Kind has sought to renege on the parties' original agreement to a partnership/joint venture made in the fall of 2016 and subsequent MOU.
+As previously disclosed in Note 3- Acquisitions, Kind has sought to renege on the parties' original agreement to a partnership/joint venture made in the fall of 2016 and subsequent MOU.
 The Company engaged with the members of Kind in good faith in an attempt to reach updated terms acceptable to both parties, however the members of Kind failed to reciprocate in good faith, resulting in an impasse.
 Incrementally, both parties through counsel further sought to resolve the impasse, however such initiative resulted in both parties commencing legal proceedings.

 In November 2019, Kind commenced an action by filing a complaint against the Company in the Circuit Court for Washington County, MD captioned Kind Therapeutics USA, Inc. vs. MariMed, Inc., et al. (Case No. C-21-CV-19-000670) (the "Complaint").
-The Complaint, as amended, alleges breach of contract, breach of fiduciary duty, unjust enrichment, intentional misrepresentation, rescission, civil conspiracy, and seeking an accounting and declaratory judgment and damages in excess of \$75,000.
+The Complaint, as amended, alleges breach of contract, breach of fiduciary duty, unjust enrichment, intentional misrepresentation, rescission, civil conspiracy, and seeking an accounting and declaratory judgment and damages in excess of \$75,000 (the court has subsequently dismissed Kind's claims for declaratory judgment on the lease, rescission of the lease, and civil conspiracy).
 On November 15, 2019, the Company filed counterclaims against Kind and a third-party complaint against the members of Kind (Jennifer DiPietro, Susan Zimmerman, and Sophia Leonard-Burns) and William Tham (the "Counterclaims").
-The Counterclaims, as amended, allege breach of contract with respect to each of the partnership/joint venture agreement, the MOU, the MSA, the Lease, and the Licensing and Manufacturing Agreement ("LMA"), unjust enrichment, promissory estoppel/detrimental reliance, fraud in the inducement, breach of fiduciary duty, and seeks reformation of the MSA, a declaratory judgment regarding enforceability of the partnership/joint venture arrangement and/or the MOU, specific performance of the parties' various contracts, and the establishment of a constructive trust for the Company's benefit.
+The Counterclaims, as amended, allege breach of contract with respect to each of the partnership/joint venture agreement, the MOU, the MSA, the Lease, and seeks reformation of the MSA, a declaratory judgment regarding enforceability of the partnership/joint venture arrangement and/or the MOU, specific performance of the partners' various contracts, and the establishment of a constructive trust for the Company's benefit.
 The Counterclaims also seek damages.

-At the time the Complaint and Counterclaims were filed, both parties, MariMed (including MariMed Holdings MD, LLC and MariMed Advisors Inc.) and Kind, brought motions for a temporary restraining order and a preliminary injunction.
+At the time the Complaint and Counterclaims were filed, both parties, MariMed (including MariMed Holdings MD LLC and MariMed Advisors Inc.) and Kind, brought motions for a temporary restraining order and a preliminary injunction.
 By Opinion and Order entered on November 21, 2019, the Court denied both parties motions for a temporary restraining order.
 In its opinion, the Court specifically noted that, contrary to Kind's allegations, the MSA and the Lease "appear to be independent, valid and enforceable contracts."